 Definition - What does Selective Reduction mean?

 Selective reduction is a process that aborts one or more fetuses in the case of a high order multiple (3 or more) pregnancy.
-Multifetal pregnancies of 3 or more are considered high risk, as the chance of negative outcomes for mother and fetuses, including birth defects, disabilities, miscarriage, and stillbirth is high.
+Multifetal pregnancies of 3 or more are considered high risk, as the chance of negative outcomes for mother and fetuses, including birth defects, disabilities, miscarriage, and stillbirth are high.
 Assisted reproductive technology and fertility drugs significantly raise the chances of becoming pregnant with high-order multiples.

 Selective reduction is also called multifetal pregnancy reduction.